+Perhaps, most relevant to the context in which the program exists is the history of colonization which students in their advanced year are challenged to explore and grapple with both in the classroom and in field practicum.
 Decolonizing social work is a relatively new focus area and challenge for mainstream American social work.
-Historically, approaches to practice, research and policy have ignored methodologies and theoretical orientations, and literature had very little to say about Indigenous people and their traditional ways of healing and understanding of the world around them.
+Historically, approaches to practice, research and policy have ignored methodologies and theoretical orientations, and literature had very little to say about Indigenous people such as Native Hawaiians and their traditional ways of healing and understanding of the world around them.
 Understanding decolonization and social work requires a fundamental reconstruction of mainstream assumptions and narratives about Indigenous communities and contemporary issues impacting them on a daily basis.
 In many instances their experiences have either been ignored, trivialized, censored and demonized.
 Issues such as cultural assimilation, enslavement, oppressive residential schools, stolen lands, sickness and disease have had drastic affects.
-The intent of this perspective is to prepare students to better understand and support Indigenousness and Sovereignty (Self-Determination).
-It promotes awareness of the colonization and decolonization processes affecting Indigenous Peoples and an understanding of how social workers can participate in the solutions of problems affecting these groups.
+The intent of this perspective is to prepare MSW students to better understand and support Indigenousness and Sovereignty (Self-Determination).
+It promotes awareness of the colonization and decolonization processes affecting Indigenous Peoples and an understanding of how social workers can participate in the solutions of problems affecting groups and communities, particularly those in Hawai'i.